remance/Masendor/Readme.md

 # How to run/compile

 If you want to download the release version to test the game, go to [Release tags](https://github.com/remance/Masendor/releases) and [**download**](https://github.com/remance/Masendor/releases/download/0.6.2.3/Dream.Decision.zip) the zip file. <br>

+## Run
 To start testing the game run main.py for the source code or main.exe for the release version. <br>

+## Compile
-To compile the source code into exe, I would recommend using main.spec to compile the game.
+To compile the source code into exe, I would recommend using main.spec to compile the game. <br>
 The main.spec compile only main.py so you will need to copy gamescript, data, profile folder manually to the distribute folder after.

 Check the [requirements.txt](requirements.txt) file for dependency requirements if running with the python source code.